 For any proposed changes to the Compensation Components in place at the expiration of the current collective bargaining agreement or any new Compensation Components proposed, the City shall conduct a full cost analysis of those changes for each year of the proposed collective bargaining agreement (or annually for non-represented employees) to determine and assure that the maximum allocations shown above are not exceeded.
 The City shall provide the full cost analysis information to the Act 47 Coordinator in form and content acceptable to the Coordinator as soon as possible for the Coordinators' review and approval.
 If the Act 47 Coordinator determines that the proposals exceed the maximum allocated amounts, the proposals shall be returned to the bargaining units or employees and the City for modification.
-The Act 47 Coordinator will not approve any cost analysis or if the analysis is not provided in a timely manner.
+The Act 47 Coordinator will not approve any cost analysis if the Coordinator determines that inadequate information is provided to verify the cost analysis or if the analysis is not provided in a timely manner.
 The intent of this provision is that the Act 47 Coordinator is the final decision maker as to the cost of any proposed change to a compensation component, whether those proposed changes occur during labor agreement negotiations or during arbitration of any such agreement or at any other time.